akyjoon/studio-monitors/README.md

 9. view youtube videos related to the specific studio monitor via Youtube data API (not available yet)

 You can view this work in progress app here: http://www.studiomonitors.review/

+2018-01-25 udpates:
+1. flash messages on registration success and errors.